Crispy Rice Salad with Gochujang Mushrooms

 If I ever open a restaurant, this Crispy Rice Salad with Gochujang Mushrooms will go straight on the menu; it’s that delicious!
 It feels a little extra, packs so much flavor and nutrition, and you don’t even have to wait for my hypothetical restaurant to open because you can easily make it at home!

 Using leftover rice that crisps up beautifully in the oven, spicy marinated mushrooms, and a creamy peanut sauce, this salad combines fresh veggies with protein-rich ingredients to keep you full and energized.
 It’s gluten-free and has a great mix of flavors and textures, from crispy rice to meaty king oyster mushrooms.
 Trust me, that’s one recipe you want to try this week!
+If you love this one, my sticky gochujang broccoli tofu bowl, high-protein soba noodle salad, and turmeric quinoa edamame salad are next on the rotation.

 Sarah Cobacho holding a bowl of crispy rice salad with gochujang mushrooms, avocado, and edamame.